Christopher-Bradshaw/learning/web/wasm/README.md

 ## Compilation

 Emscripten is a backend to LLVM that outputs [asm.js](https://en.wikipedia.org/wiki/Asm.js) (which is deprecated and so we don't want to use) or [WebAssembly (wasm)](https://en.wikipedia.org/wiki/WebAssembly).
 What this means is that, if we have some code that we can compile to LLVM (e.g. C, Rust, etc) emscripten can take that code to wasm.
+Pretty much everything I do here assumes you are starting from C++.

 Clang also has wasm as a target.
 I needed to install `lld` to get `wasm-ld` to compile with clang.